The Ultimate Guide To Setting Up Your Shop In Squarespace

 Customized forms for customers to fill out when adding an item to their cart:

-- I also use a form for my logo shop items to collect information that will help me customize the logos (like business name, ideal customer, brand style words, etc).
+I also used a form when I had a semi-custom logo shop that collected information that helped me customize the logos (like my customer’s business name, brand style words, etc).

 Email notifications sent to your customers: